 - 5,000-year-old Sanskrit records in India describe its curative properties.

-Why it is best to let garlic sit for 5 – 10 minutes.
+Why it is best to let the garlic sit for 5 – 10 minutes.

-To get most health benefits from Garlic, let it sit for a minimum of 5 minutes, after cutting and before eating or cooking.
-Waiting 5 – 10 minutes allows the health-promoting allicin to form.
+To get the most health benefits from garlic, let it sit for a minimum of 5 minutes, after cutting and before eating or cooking.
+Waiting for 5 – 10 minutes allows the health-promoting allicin to form.
 If you do not let it sit, allicin is never formed, so it is worth the wait.
 What is Allicin?

 I was having dinner with some friends one evening.
 My friend, Catherine had made a stir fry with lots of garlic in it; she told me that she could only eat organic garlic as when she ate non-organic garlic she would have extreme digestive problems.